-Technology is the key to making sustainable construction a reality, no matter a team’s size or scale.
-Technology is enabling sustainability initiatives in various industries, from infrastructure to agriculture.
+Paperless technology is a key to making sustainable construction a reality, no matter a team’s size or scale.
+Technology is enabling sustainability initiatives across various industries, from infrastructure to agriculture.

 For example, construction management software can automate the typically paper-heavy construction timecard and payroll processes.
 A cloud-based application can collect digital timecards from the field, keep track of employees’ hours, accurately calculate paycheck and tax figures, distribute paychecks, and file payroll documents in convenient digital workflows.